- Fake git!

 Git is remarkable for how smooth, fast, and tiny it is as a command-line application.
 Because of some as-yet unarticulated conservation law, this means that all the GUIs for it are clunky, slow, and bloated.
-To go from the magically simple experience of git to one with better visualisation and more discoverable UX, you must sacrifice time and disk space upon the altar of thread locks and bloat.
+To go from the magically simple, speedy exuberance of the git command-line client, to one with better visualisation and more discoverable UX, you must sacrifice time and disk space upon the altar of bloat.

 ⭐️⭐️⭐️⭐️ looks great and works even on Linux